9 Ways To Deal With The Holidays When You're Struggling With Fertility

-As a psychologist with a focus on infertility and stress, I've spent more than 25 years talking my patients through the loneliness, anger, sadness and anxiety that this supposedly joyous season brings.
+As a psychologist with a focus on fertility challenges and stress, I've spent more than 25 years taking my patients through the loneliness, anger, sadness, and anxiety that this supposedly joyous season brings.
 Here's what I recommend when it comes to dealing with nine challenging situations:

 1. The passing of another year.

-Many people mark their years of infertility by how many holidays they've had while trying to get pregnant.
+Many people mark their years of fertility struggles by how many holidays they've had while trying to get pregnant.
 So it's common to think, “Wow, this is our third Christmas without a baby."

-Instead, reframe this by having a conversation about how 2016 will be different.
-Maybe resolve to get a second opinion, change your lifestyle habits or join a support group.
+Instead, reframe this by having a conversation about how the next year will be different.
+Maybe resolve to get a second opinion, change your lifestyle habits, or join a support group.

 2. Attending holiday parties.

-You really do have the choice as to whether or not to go to a party.
-Stomach bugs are everywhere these days — feel free to call and give your last-minute apology.
-And if you do go, plan to hang with an older crowd, who won’t be complaining about the cost of diapers.
+You really do have the choice to attend a party or not.
+Feel free to call and give your last-minute apology if you decide not to go.
+Seeing pregnant friends or friends with kids can be difficult. if you do go, plan to hang with an older crowd, who won’t be complaining about the cost of diapers.

 3. Pregnancy announcements from loved ones.

-So prepare how you will react (poker face), prepare what to say (even if it feels insincere) and have an escape plan ready (see advice above about that stomach bug).
+Practice your poker face, prepare what to say (even if it feels insincere) and have an escape plan ready if you need to leave.